Centring Africa: Postcolonial Perspectives on Architecture

 CCA Mellon Multidisciplinary Research Project

 The eight selected Mellon Researchers will reconvene in the fall of 2019 to begin their eighteen-month engagement with the Mellon Research Project on “Centring Africa: Postcolonial Perspectives on Architecture,” and will continue the work through the winter of 2021.
-Each Mellon Researcher will receive a grant of US$12 000, paid in four instalments, to support their research and production (to be shared in the case of collective projects).
-Further support will be provided for a residency of twenty to thirty working days total (either to work at the CCA, to access other archives, or to conduct fieldwork) and participation in three multi-day workshops and seminars (location will depend on the composition of the group).
+The research is structured around three multi-day workshops and seminars (location will depend on the composition of the group).
 Mellon Researchers will contribute to various objectives and outcomes of the research project by writing a collaborative white paper, by producing individual essays (visual and written) in conversation with the group and with CCA staff, and by critically engaging the CCA Collection and library holdings.

 This is the CCA’s fourth Mellon Multidisciplinary Research Project; please click here for more information on the program.